-[on view] A conference that examines the relation between movement, innovative technologies, and the future of borders.
+[on view] A keynote presentation that examines the relation between movement, innovative technologies, and the future of borders.

 What kind of choreography arises in the proximity of borders?
 Which strategies of restriction define movement?
 Zaides’ new work sets out to explore a dynamic system of action and reaction, limitation and transgression, stasis and mobility.
 The work is a response to TALOS, an EU-funded initiative that designed an advanced system for protecting European land borders.
 TALOS was a collaborative project between ten countries that was officially conducted between the years 2008-2013.
 It resulted in a demonstration of a surveillance system that could be deployed in a matter of hours at any location.
 The system included mobile, semi-autonomous robots that patrol border areas and gain physical and performative presence.

 For the TALOS project, Zaides put together a team of choreographers, dramaturges, video artists, and robotic experts.
-Since 2016, the team has been developing a conferences model that references the original project.
-The nature of each conference depends on to the location where it is being held.
+Since 2016, the team has been developing a keynote presentation that references the original project.

 [on view] A research-based project that focuses on structural violence and its influence on the body.

 The term ‘structural violence’ refers to implied systemic and latent forms of exclusion or oppression that emerge on social and political localities.
 Violence of Inscriptions questions the potency of artistic, discursive, and action-based practices to critically reflect on this subject.
 The project examines bodies that are subjected to structural violence, and focuses on the performative and physical aspects that surface as a result.
 It examines the role of the body in producing, maintaining, legitimizing, representing, and aestheticizing structural violence.